maharnab/basket_raw_decode/README.md

 Each submodule contains its own `src/` directory with C++ source files and a `Makefile` for building the code.
 Some modules include additional scripts or configuration files.

 ## Getting Started

 1. Clone this repository:
    ```sh
    git clone https://github.com/maharnab/basket_raw_decode.git
    ```
+2. All required C++ headers, including [nlohmann/json](https://github.com/nlohmann/json), are included in this repository under `include/nlohmann/json.hpp`.
+No additional installation is needed for JSON support.
-2. Navigate to the desired submodule and use the provided `Makefile` to build the code:
+3. Navigate to the desired submodule and use the provided `Makefile` to build the code:
    ```sh
    cd full_basket_root
    make